-A Collection of Pages About Becoming A Juvenile Probation Officer
+A Collection of Article Related to Becoming a Juvenile Probation Officer

-This page contains a collection of web pages I have selected to give you an overview of becoming a Juvenile Probation Officer, but first, a few brief points to keep in mind.
+This post contains a collection of web pages I have selected to give you an overview of becoming a juvenile probation officer, but first, a few brief points to keep in mind.

 - Interviewing parents, guardians, lawyers, etc.

-Skills That Are A Plus As A Juvenile Probation Officer:
+Skills That Are Beneficial to Juvenile Probation Officer:

 You’ll be more effective if you have empathy, and your focus is on rehabilitation and doing what you can to guide the young offenders.
 Looking at this career as “just a job” won’t do you any good, nor will it do anything for the people you’re working with.